seolhalee/seolhalee.github.io/index.md

 Hi, I am Seolha Lee, a PhD candidate in Informatics at the University of California, Irvine.

-In my research, I examine the politics of data in local governance through ethnographic and design engagements with various organizations shaping our public lives—municipal governments, government tech vendors, non-profit community development organizations, and more.
+In my research, I examine the politics of data in local governance through ethnographic and design engagements with various organizations shaping our public lives — municipal governments, government tech vendors, non-profit community development organizations, and more.

 By revealing how these actors negotiate what data can and should do in governments, I speculate on rooms for transformative actions within governing institutions to rebuild them for democracy and justice.